ruhaise/eth-prague-app/README.md

-#  ETH Prague hackaton app
+#  ETH Prague hackathon app

 See an app at `https://bi4uak1fq34x.usemoralis.com`